 How do you get rid of chin acne?

-Two ingredients that tend to be successful in clearing up acne on the chin are salicylic acid and benzoyl peroxide.
+Two ingredients that tend to be successful in clearing up severe acne on the chin are salicylic acid and benzoyl peroxide.
 These products help remove excess oil and benzoyl peroxide decreases bacterial growth.
-But while they are highly effective, they may not be enough for many individuals.
+But while they are highly effective, they may not be enough to combat acne alone for many individuals.
 Furthermore, it’s always best practice to consult with a doctor prior to pursuing this form of treatment.

 If you decide to try salicylic acid and benzoyl peroxide, the following routine is a great place to start: